---

 **MCP is on every plan.** Your agent (Claude, Cursor, Codex, any MCP client) can operate your leads, agents, outreach, and workspace through 27 typed tools.
 No add-on, no separate pricing.

-**DFY is the headline commercial motion.** A dedicated operator runs the brand audit, configures the agents, tunes signal mix every week, and drafts every opener.
+**DFY is the headline commercial motion.** A dedicated operator runs the Product audit, sets up the Audience, tunes signal mix every week, and drafts every opener.
 You review the queue and send.
 Starts at $1,999/mo with a 3-month minimum.

 ## What stays the same